kurko/ember-json-api/README.md

 **Important:** this is under heavy development.
 For the lastest stable release, use the `stable-*` branch.

+### Specification coverage

+To see details on how much of the JSONAPI.org spec this adapter covers, read the tests under `tests/integration/specs/`.
+Each field tests one section of the standard.

 ### Usage

 Considering you're using Ember CLI, add this to your `bower.json` file: